Most business owners value views, likes, followers, and a huge email list.

 Your suppliers are not reliable.
 Because sometimes, you might face issues receiving things from them on time.
 That's not good for your brand image.

 You work on retail platforms like Amazon or eBay.
 Why?
 Because these platforms support quick delivery.
 You may lose your account in case of late deliveries and negative feedback.

 So yes, like anything else, pre-orders also have their limitations.

-It would be better to have a clear idea of what you can or cannot achieve using this tactic.
+Using this tactic, it would be better to have a clear idea of what you can or cannot achieve.
 Doing so will help you manage expectations.

 Also, it would be easier for you to plan better and be proactive as a business owner.

 Now, I'd like to discuss the pros and cons of pre-orders in the following section.